LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 Normalizing for library-specific trended biases
 -----------------------------------------------

-Normalization is required prior to any comparisons between libraries, to eliminate confounding library-specific biases.
+Normalization is required to eliminate confounding library-specific biases prior to any comparisons between libraries.
 In particular, a trended bias is often observed between libraries in Figure 3.
 This refers to a systematic fold-difference in window coverage between libraries that changes according to the average abundance of the window.

     win.ab <- filter.stat$abundances[keep]
     adjc <- log2(assay(filtered.data)+0.5)